leonjohan3/deployment-credential-vault/README.md

 * [Slf4j Simple Logger](<http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html>)

 # Notes
-* Keystore format/type used: pkcs11
+* Keystore format/type uses: "pkcs11"
-* Secret key entry used with algorithm PBEWithMD5AndDES
+* Secret key entries use algorithm: "PBEWithMD5AndDES"
+* The .keystore file in the project folder, and the keystore file in src/test/resources have a password equal to the filename
+* Before running the application locally or the tests, run `export KEYSTORE_PASSWORD=.keystore`

 # TODO
 * Implement caching